ubonpartners/yolo-dpar/README.md

 ### Inference / how the model differs from standard ultralyics Yolo11 model

 The basic model is a standard ultralytics yolo11-pose model.
 However because the object detector is used to detect attributes some changes are needed for both train and inference.
 Thr problem is that by default yolo11 will predict only one class label per box, this need to be improved to allow multiple labels (i.e. the 'attributes' are just also detecting 'male' class for the same box as 'person') The code for this was based on [this fork of ultralytics](https://github.com/Danil328/ultralytics.git), modified to also work for pose models.

+At the time of writing the standard ultralytics code supports vector output for reid - by enabling an inference hook that copies "feat" vectors.
+ReID output here works differently with a dedicated new head type (PoseReid).
+As as result the interface is different - there is no need to enable the hook if you run the model the results should appear by default as a new list of tensors in the results (called reid_embeddings).
+Note again, they are only valid for person boxes.

 Changes are needed both to the loss function during training and also during inference.
 The inference changes are purely to the postprocessing/interpretation of the model results.
 By default each "detection" row will have a score for each class and ultralytics will pick the highest scoring class only, prior to NMS.
 Instead there are a couple of different approaches